apache/iceberg/docs/spark/spark-writes.md

 ORDER BY iceberg_bucket16(id)
 ```

-If you're inserting data with DataFrame, you can use the function like below:
+In the Dataframe API, the function can be used as follows:

 ```scala
 data.sortWithinPartitions(expr("iceberg_bucket16(id)"))